bjohnson05/BooksAndPapers/README.md

 Warning, "Here there be dragons..."

-These books and papers were all found using links to free or open-source sites, and are thus believed to *NOT* be pirated material.
+These books and papers were all found using links to free or open-source sites, and are thus believed to *NOT* be infringing on anyone.
+If there are problems or conflicts, *PLEASE* inform me and the offending material will be removed immediately.

 Saving money for students is the over-arching goal.